 Although there are methods you can use and tools available to increase the accessibility of print design, web design is inherently more accessible as long as it’s built correctly.
 On the web, designers and developers can optimize websites and content to work well with screen readers, keyboard navigation, and more to make a website more accessible and reach a wider audience.
 More technology is becoming available to improve accessibility across mediums, but print cannot currently keep up with the web in that respect.

 These are some of the biggest differences when you are comparing web design vs print design.
+Experience in both can be one of the things to look for in a web designer.
 If you need graphic design for your business, whether it’s for print or for the web, MIND can help!